WokLibCodeClub/Hangman/step04-ending_the_game/STEP4.md

 while True:
 ```

-then all the lines of code which we want to be *inside* the forever loop have to be indented.
+then all the lines of code which we want to be *inside* the forever loop have to be **indented**.

-Insert this line of code just before the line which includes the ```input()``` function.
+Insert the ```while True:``` line of code just before the line which includes the ```input()``` function.

-If you followed the suggestion to put a comment in your code at the start of the section dealing with the player's guess then you will quickly be able to find this point.
+If you followed the suggestion to put a comment in your code at the start of the section dealing with the player's guess then you will quickly be able to find this place.

 Everything from here to the end of the code needs to be **indented**.
 Note, some lines are already indented - for these lines we need to add a further indentation.